CDOTISW/cdotisw.github.io/README.md

 ## Next Steps:
 - Gain approval to host HTML code on the new ISW site.
 - Gain approval to continue using GitHub to host HTML code.
+- Understand what the options for displaying on mobile are - either through Wordpress or in a one-script-fits-all approach.
+How does ER approach structuring the website for web/mobile?
 - Gain permission to test how much HTML code the ISW website can handle before crashing.
 - Upgrade existing routine graphics to take advantage of interactive capabilities.
 - Begin brainstorming new graphics and train staff or interns on these newfound capabilities.